-Kinetic Imaging is a program dedicated to media traditionally referenced as video, sound, and animation art.
+Kinetic Imaging is a program dedicated to video, sound, and animation art.

-Critical thinking and innovation is vital as these historical definitions are reexamined in the context of ever-evolving media theory and technological possibilities.
-Students engage in multiple modes of expression and communication, with an emphasis on empowering their unique, artistic voice; modes include abstract, narrative, documentary, and the poetical.
+Historical and contemporary definitions of these media are reexamined in the context of ever-evolving media theory and technological possibilities.
+Students engage in multiple modes of expression with an emphasis on empowering their unique, artistic voice.
+Student work may include abstract, narrative, documentary, and the poetical.
 Tools of choice range from low-tech explorations to hi-tech.
 Media used encompass a broad range including 3D computer graphics, hand-drawn imagery, interactive environments, sound recording and composition, and hi-def video.